Anna Plessas Kafantaris

 Anna was born to Greek parents in Adelaide, South Australia, where she started primary school.
 The family then repatriated to their home island of Zakinthos, Greece.

 Anna and Ignatios established the first Assosiation for training in Neurodevelopment (MONOROΔI) in Athens, Greece.
 The association worked as an institute that opened avenues for families and professionals to learn more on neurodevelopmental conditions and empower families to expect outcomes from the treatment they received.
 The repercussions of the financial crisis led Anna and her family to Aotearoa New Zealand by the end of 2015.
-Today Anna is a PhD Candidate with a scholarship in AUT, finishing her research into the role of Artificial Intelligence in intervention design choices.
+Anna has succesfully earned her PhD with a scholarship in AUT and is expanding her research into the role of Artificial Intelligence in intervention design.
+Today she is a research collaborator with Behavior Data Science Research Lab at Endicott College in the USA.
 Anna has a passion for cultural adaptations of the practice of psychology; in her free time she studies the commonalities between Maori and Greek culture.

 Ignatios Kafantaris Zeibeglou